will62794/endive/README_supp.md

-## Supplementary Material for PLDI 2024 submission: "Interactive Safety Verification of Distributed Protocols by Inductive Proof Decomposition"
+## Supplementary Material for submission: "Scalable, Interpretable Distributed Protocol Verification by Inductive Proof Slicing"

-This directory contains the code for our interactive verification tool, *Indigo*, which implements our inductive proof decomposition technique for interactive development of inductive invariants.
-This repository also constains the specifications of the protocols we tested along with their completed inductive proof graphs.
+This directory contains the code for our verification tool, *scimitar*, which implements our inductive proof slicing technique for synthesis of inductive invariants via inductive proof graphs.
+This repository constains the specifications of the protocols we tested along with their setup configurations.

 ## Setup